adamhammes/site/content/blog/optimizing-images/index.md

 ```

 This step took considerably longer than the webp conversion - over twelve minutes on my computer.
-Once it's completed, though, you'll have a directory full of juicily compressed pngs and webps!
+Once it's completed, though, you'll have a directory full of trim, beautifully compressed pngs and webps!
 What next?